 At Summit Family Dentistry, we work with tooth-colored restorations or fillings, to restore decayed, missing, or fractured tooth structure.
-The restorations are made of composite resin and bond to tooth structure reducing stress on teeth, while creating an esthetic pleasing result!
+The restorations are made of composite resin and bond to tooth structure reducing stress on teeth, while creating an aesthetically pleasing result!

 A dental implant is an “artificial root” upon which a tooth can be placed.
 Implants are used to support the replacement of a single tooth, multiple teeth, or larger prostheses such as dentures depending on the individual’s requirements and condition.
-Placement of the implant stabilizes bone levels resulting in greater long-term support, function, and esthetics.
+Placement of the implant stabilizes bone levels resulting in greater long-term support, function, and aesthetics.
 Learn more on the Implants page.

 A bridge is an alternative to a dental implant to replace a missing tooth.
 Bridge are a series of dental crowns joined together to prevent tilting and drifting of surrounding teeth that can lead to changes in your bite with potential pain.